apaeffgen/PanConvert/docs/index.md

 ## Before you beginn

-* Either install a binary version of PanConvert or
+* Either install a [binary version](https://sourceforge.net/projects/panconvert/files/Newest/) of PanConvert or
 * Install all required components.
 See  Xtras -> Install_Instructions.md
 * You need to have [pandoc < 1.18](http://johnmacfarlane.net/pandoc/) installed.
 * The newest source code supports all pandoc versions
 * (Optional: Multimarkdown: for markdown to Lyx-Support)

+## How to use Panconvert and Pandoc

+For detailed help see [the User_Guide Section](http://panconvert.readthedocs.io/en/latest/User_Guide/Basic_Usage/)

 ## Features